 No cross-CDN management.
 If you use multiple CDNs (common for enterprise), you need separate MCP servers for each.
 No one has built a unified CDN MCP interface.

 CloudFront gap persists.
-AWS’s most popular CDN still has no meaningful MCP tooling despite awslabs/mcp growing to 8,900 stars.
-An auto-generated community option exists but is stale and unusable.
+AWS’s most popular CDN still has no meaningful MCP tooling despite awslabs/mcp growing to 9,100 stars.
 Given AWS’s extensive MCP investment elsewhere, this remains a surprising omission.
+KeyCDN, StackPath, and Azure CDN remain at zero coverage.

 Security trade-offs.
 CDN configuration is security-critical — a misconfigured origin, exposed admin endpoint, or wrong cache rule can cause data leaks.
-Fastly’s CLI-wrapping approach is the gold standard here: API keys never reach the LLM.
-Cloudflare’s OAuth flow is solid, and the new consent UI with resource/action matrix gives users fine-grained control over what scopes agents can access.
-ALECS uses EdgeGrid authentication but passes credentials through environment variables that could be accessible to the LLM context.
-Be thoughtful about what CDN operations you expose to AI agents.
+Fastly’s v2.1.0 is now the gold standard: API keys never reach the LLM (CLI wrapping) and credential values in responses are encrypted before reaching the LLM context.
+Cloudflare’s OAuth consent UI with resource/action matrix gives fine-grained control over agent scopes.
+ALECS uses EdgeGrid authentication through environment variables — be thoughtful about what CDN operations you expose to AI agents.

-Smaller CDN providers are invisible.
-Bunny CDN, KeyCDN, StackPath, Azure CDN (outside Cloudflare/Fastly/Akamai) — none have MCP servers.
+Smaller CDN providers mostly invisible.
+Bunny CDN now has a community option; KeyCDN, StackPath, Azure CDN do not.
 If you use these providers, you’re writing custom integrations.

 The Bottom Line